In Conquest Born

-In Conquest Born is a 1986 science fiction novel by American author C. S. Friedman, which was nominated for the John W. Campbell Award for Best New Writer in 1988.
+In Conquest Born is a 1986 science fiction novel by American author C. S. Friedman, which led to Friedman being nominated for the John W. Campbell Award for Best New Writer in 1988.
 The novel blends elements of space opera, anthropological science fiction, and military science fiction.
 The story takes place in the distant future where two societies of humans, the Azeans and Braxins, vie for control of their proximate interstellar territory, each using its distinctive talents and abilities.

+The first edition DAW paperback has two covers.
+One shows the Azean female on the front with the Braxin male on the back, and vice versa.

+There is a 15th Anniversary edition (DAW, 2001) that adds (1) a 1-page "Once Upon a Time", (2) a 3-page Introduction, and (3) a highly useful 30-page Glossary.
+Reading the Glossary first provides significant help in understand the work's setting and mythology.
+The Azean female and Braxin male from the 1st edition are shown together on the front cover.